 Why is this chronology relevant?
 Although Paul does deal with an immediate apostasy among his flock early on (Gal.
 1:6-9), he does not start predicting and warning about a spiritual end time apostasy until much later in his ministry.
 End-time apostasy is not a topic on his mind early on.
 In fact, to my knowledge, the very first prediction that Paul gives concerning a coming spiritual departure is from the verses noted earlier at the end of his third missionary journey when he was speaking to the elders of Ephesus at Miletus (Acts 20:28-31).
 It is then in the Timothy letters that Paul really starts predicting an end-time spiritual departure.
 While Paul does it some in 1 Timothy (1 Tim.
 4:1ff), it becomes a massive subject in 2 Timothy (2 Tim.
 3:14‒4:8).
 Although the Apostle Peter picks up this same theme in 2 Peter, keep in mind that this book was also not written until very late, around A.D.
 64. Then, the Lord’s half-brother, Jude, writes a one-chapter book, focusing intensely on the theme of an end-time spiritual apostasy in the Book of Jude (A.D.
 68‒70).

 So, what is my point?
 My point is that the concept of an end-time spiritual departure is not something that Paul is focused on early in his ministry.
 Although it becomes a big topic later, it was not a dominant subject when the church first started.
 As already noted, 1 and 2 Thessalonians were written very early on in Paul’s ministry.
 Thus, it would be somewhat of an oddity for Paul to focus upon the subject of an end-time spiritual departure in the very early Thessalonian epistles when this subject is not something that Paul emphasizes until much later in his life and ministry.
 In fact, as you study the Thessalonian books, outside of this single disputed verse (2 Thess.
 2:3a), we do not find Paul using the word “apostasy” or even the concept.
-All of this to say that to “shoehorn” an end times interpretation into 2 Thessalonians 2:3a is to force Paul to answer a question he is not dealing with in the early Thessalonians letters.
+All of this to say that to “shoehorn” an end times spiritual departure interpretation into 2 Thessalonians 2:3a is to force Paul to answer a question he is not dealing with in the early Thessalonians letters.
 It is best to let Paul deal with the topics in his own order rather than according to an a-priori theological grid.

 The Definite Article Before the Noun Apostasia